aws-samples/container-patterns/pattern/ecs-fargate-apigateway-cloudmap-cdk/files/API.md

-# apigateway-patterns

-A curated collection of CDK L3 constructs for Amazon API Gateway.

 # ApiGatewayLoadBalancedFargateService

 Amazon API Gateway allows you to integrate with VPC link and route traffic to services in VPC through Cloud Map, Application Load Balancers(ALB) or Network Load Balancers(NLB).